mitoth/mitoth/README.md

 - 👋 Hi, I’m @mitoth
 - 👀 I’m interested in .net tehnologies
 - 🌱 Also experienced with frontent and devops tehnologies
-- 💞️ I’m looking to collaborate on python or .net project
+- 💞️ I’m looking to collaborate on .NET projects
 - 📫 How to reach me toth.mihai@yahoo.com

 <!---